Tibet Travel Guide

 The greater Tibetan cultural area can be roughly split into three main cultural and linguistic sub-cultures: U-Tsang (Central Tibet), Amdo, and Kham.
 Each area boasts its own unique cultural flavor, special local style of dress, language, and customs.
 Check all Tibet tour packages to find the most suitable trip for you.

-U-tsang Tibet Travel Guide
+U-tsang Tibet Travel Guide and Qinghai Tibet Railway

 (U-tsang) Central Tibet is accessible by plane only from Nepal or ports of departure within the PRC.
 Though train travel is 22 hours, it is recommended as it allows for better acclimatization.
 The rail line, built in 1996 boasts modern facilities, sleeping compartments, and dining cars.
 The port of departure for train travel is Xining, the capital of Qinghai Province.
 Check places to visit beyond Lhasa city.